Stark2248/Better-Reads/README.md

 # Better-Reads
-Better Reads: Book tracking app like GoodReads using Java Spring Boot and Spring Data JPA  which is Casandra Repository
+Better Reads: Book tracking app like GoodReads using Java Spring Boot and Spring Data JPA  which is Casandra Repository.
+UI includes Thymeleaf

 # Better-Reads-DataLoader
 A sub spring project to upload data to casandra database.